 3) Universal Serial BUS Ports 0 & 1 (Black two 4-pin USB)

 Two USB ports are available for connecting USB devices.
-For additional USB ports, you can use the USB headers (see USB Headers later in this section) and mount it to the chassis.
+If these are not enough, a USB header is available for two additional USB port connectors.
+See USB Headers later in this section.